This post may contain affiliate links. Please read my disclosure policy.

 I baked one pizza in a 9-inch cast iron skillet and the other in a 9-inch cake pan.
 Both came out beautifully but just a little different.
 The cast iron yielded a slightly crispier crust while the cake pan produced a softer, chewier crust.
 Both are fantastic and hold up extremely well under the thick layer of toppings.

-If you allow the pizza to rest for 20-30 minutes before serving, it can easily be removed to a cutting board for slicing.
+Allow the pizza to rest for 20-30 minutes before serving so it can easily be moved to a cutting board for slicing.

 This extra time to rest and cool ensures the toppings and cheese won’t spill out onto your plate.
 Not saying that’s a bad thing, in fact it’s super appealing to me!
 But if you don’t want to eat it with a fork, let it cool a while before enjoying.

-Pizza is easily customizable to all your favorite toppings.
+This Deep-Dish Pizza recipe is easily customizable to all your favorite toppings.

 We served this Chicago-Style Deep-Dish pizza recipe with big chunks of sweet Italian sausage and a few chopped kalamata olives.
 Since this recipe makes two pizzas, you can top each with different family favorites.
 Check the Notes section of the recipe for more delicious topping ideas.

 Thanks for PINNING!